jpfreeley/jpfreeley/_posts/2016-10-12-GA-DSI-Project-03.md

 ### FURTHER WORK

-The budget for our data acquisition did not allow us to obtain demographic data newer than the 2000 census, we would highily recommend that more current data be sought to perhaps more accurately reflect current demographic characteristics.
+The budget for our data acquisition did not allow us to obtain demographic data newer than the 2000 census, we would highly recommend that more current data be sought to perhaps more accurately reflect current demographic characteristics.

 There were a few other questions which arose from the project.
-We struggled with the fact that our model predicted negative total sales and volume and we'd like to futher invesitgate why that is.
+We struggled with the fact that our model predicted negative total sales and volume and we'd like to further investigate why that is.

 In addition, we'd like to better understand the actual price to the consumer at each store to better understand where the most PROFITABLE stores are located, not simply the stores that are spending the most on purchasing inventory (which is essentially what we've done).